woof-software/compound-multiplier/documentation/CometMultiplerAdapter.md

 ## Overview

-The `CometMultiplierAdapter` contract enables users to create and manage leveraged positions on Compound V3 (Comet) markets using flash loans.
+The `CometMultiplier` contract enables users to create and manage leveraged positions on Compound V3 (Comet) markets using flash loans.
 The contract maintains leveraged collateral positions while using borrowed base assets, allowing for portfolio amplification and risk management without requiring additional capital upfront.

 ## Key Features